 But with time, her energy wanes, training slips, and paces taper off.

 No matter how she adjusts her training, she’s left feeling more tired and worn down with each run.

 The culprit?
 It could be an iron deficiency.

 As a nutrition consultant, registered dietitian, and avid ultrarunner, I see this all the time with my friends and clients.
 Low iron levels can have a drastic effect on both your training and general health.

-But how much iron do plant-based athletes need, and how can you maintain appropriate levels?
+But when it comes to iron for vegans, how much do you need?
+And how can you maintain appropriate levels?